At a Glance

 How to prepare for a job interview at Bennett and Game

-Since the role involves learning new techniques, convey your enthusiasm for acquiring new skills.
-Share examples of how you've successfully adapted to new challenges in the past.
+Since the role involves learning new skills, express your enthusiasm for expanding your knowledge.
+Share examples of how you've successfully adapted to new technologies or processes in previous roles.